-Most of us have heard of an Heirloom Tomato by now.
+What makes a tomato an Heirloom Tomato?
 In any fruit or vegetable species, these are older breeds that have been consciously collected and preserved instead of disappearing from our food landscape.
 Seeds are collected and planted each year, so their DNA is not manipulated for mass production.
 They are not bred for easy transport or uniformity, often at the expense of flavor, and are left to be their quirky, unique ‘selves’.

 We love Heirloom tomatoes for their array of vibrant colors, unique shapes, thin skin, juicy flesh and tons of flavor.
 For those of a certain age, Heirloom Tomato varieties taste the way that all tomatoes once tasted.
 They are captivating and delicious – a feast for the senses!